anishrana2001/Openshift/RHCE/V-9.0/07 Role_manual.md

 # Question: Your task is to create a role named `mywebserver` in `/home/student/ansible/my-roles` and this role must complet the below jobs.
 1. `Install` and `start` the `httpd` web server.
 2. Make sure `firewall` is `enabled` and `firewall should allow to listing web traffic.`
-3. create a `index.html` file with below content under `/var/www/html/` directory on `lab` host group.
+3. create a `index.html` file with below content under `/var/www/html/` directory on `webserver` host group.
     - Welcome to devops-wala web page hosted on `HOSTNAME` having ip `IP` and runing on OS `OS NAME` with architecture `Architecture details`
         - HOSTNAME = Managed node fully qulified domain name.
         - IP = Managed node IP address.